NYC Mayor Eric Adams says he won't quit the race and is the only one who can beat Mamdani

 “He said, ‘Listen, they say I have some offers.
 I have a lot of offers.’
 Then he started laughing.
 And he was saying that, you know, he really doesn’t want to leave and he’s trying to work that out so he doesn’t have to,” said Paterson, who has endorsed Adams for reelection.
 “He didn’t get specific about it, but I got that in his heart of hearts, he really wants to stay.
 But I also got that, even though he didn’t say it, that the odds can’t be very good."

-Mamdani won the Democratic nomination after soundly defeating Cuomo in the primary and is the presumed favorite to become the next mayor.
+Mamdani won the Democratic nomination after soundly defeating Cuomo in the primary.
+He could be a heavy favorite in the general election if Cuomo and Adams split the centrist vote and most Republicans vote for Sliwa.

 “Through the collusion and corruption of the past few months, our relentless focus on the affordability crisis — created by Andrew Cuomo and inflamed by Eric Adams — has not wavered," Mamdani said in a statement Friday.
 “November, we’re going to deliver a city working New Yorkers can afford and turn the page on the broken, billionaire-backed politics of the past.” ___